 Natural rate of interest rate explained

-Suppose, that there was a demand side shock, which saw a boost to demand and higher inflation.
+Suppose, that there was a demand-side shock, which saw a boost in demand and higher inflation.

 - In this case, inflation rises to 4% and economic growth rises to 4%.